-Women's march targets Supreme Court, with abortion on line
+Women's March targets Supreme Court, with abortion on line

 Without Trump as a central figure for women of varied political beliefs to rally against, and with the pandemic still going strong, organizers talk of hundreds of thousands of participants nationally Saturday, not the millions of 2017.

-Latina comedian and activist Cristela Alonzo will host the rally in the capital, which will feature speakers from Planned Parenthood and other advocates and providers of abortion access.
-Actress Busy Philipps and swimmer Schuyler Bailar are due to take part.
+Latina comedian and activist Cristela Alonzo hosted Saturday's rally in Washington, which featured speeches from many advocates and providers of abortion access.
+Actress Busy Philipps and swimmer Schuyler Bailar were to take part.

+Security in the capital was much lighter than for a political rally a few weeks ago in support of Trump supporters jailed in the Jan.
+6 insurrection.
+No fence was placed around the U.S. Capitol, with the Capitol Police chief saying there was nothing to suggest Saturday's rally would be violent.